muakone/v0-aegis-gateway-mvp/PITCH_SPEECH_5_MINUTES.md

 We check time context.
 Accessing the payroll system at 3 AM on a Sunday?
 Normal for auditors.
 Abnormal for a junior analyst.
 We know the difference.

-**All three pillars together make the decision in 15 milliseconds.**
+**All three pillars together make the decision in under 20 milliseconds.**

-A traditional VPN?
-150 milliseconds.
-We're 10x faster.
+A traditional VPN connection?
+150+ milliseconds just to establish the tunnel.
+We're 10x faster—near-instantaneous access decisions.
 And infinitely more secure."

 ---